Have you seen Stranger Things yet?

 This campaign was able to change the emotions associated with the brand by making Snickers what you looked for when you’re hungry vs. the occasional treat.
 This is a great example of how the Snickers team looked at behaviors as common as typos in Google searches and turned it into an opportunity.

 Misereor transforms a billboard into an experience

-The rise of point of sale (POS) payment solutions (like Square, or in this case Stripe) have made for new opportunities for businesses to convert sales, but also for non-profits to convert donations.
+The rise of point of sale (POS) solutions have made for new opportunities for businesses to convert sales, but also for non-profits to convert donations.
 As people’s behavior strays further and further away from using cash, campaigns focused around a POS may not seem all that strange today.

 When Misereor, a self-initiative focused non-profit, launched their Social Swipe campaign in 2014, payment companies were not as ubiquitous as they are today.